 Weekly Scottish country dancing for 2016-2017 concluded on Thursday April 6.
-There will be one more Trinity session on Friday May 5th in Seeley Hall to test dance eight potential dances for inclusion in RSCDS Book 52.
+There will be one more Trinity session on Thursday May 25th in Seeley Hall at 8:00 pm to test dance eight potential dances for inclusion in RSCDS Book 52.

 Summer dancing will resume on Thursday June 22 and continue on subsequent Thursdays through until August 3 in Seeley Hall.
 As usual guest teachers will lead the classes.
 A detailed schedule will be posted here once teachers are booked.